 Morant led the team to the eighth best record in the West before COVID-19 suspended the 2019-20 season.
 After play returned in the Orlando Bubble, the team went 2-6 with Jackson Jr only playing three games before being sidelined with injury.

 Memphis finished the eight seeding games in ninth spot in the West, qualifying for the eight vs nine play-in game against the Portland Trail Blazers.
 The Grizzlies would lose to Dame Lillard and the Blazers in the play-in game and be eliminated from playoff contention.

-If you are a fan of the Memphis Grizzlies, then you know that the only thing that matters right now is how they are expected to perform in the 2020 / 2021 season.
-Do the Memphis Grizzlies have the star power to make it all the way to the playoffs and finals in 2021?
-Have a read on below at SportsTips expert picks & preview on the Memphis Grizzlies.
+If you are a fan of the Memphis Grizzlies, then you know that the only thing that matters right now is how they are expected to perform in the 2021 / 2022 season.
+Do the Memphis Grizzlies have the star power to make it all the way to The NBA Finals in 2022?

-After their impressive year under Rookie of the Year, Ja Morant, their is hope and lifted expectation for the Grizzlies.
+After their impressive year under Rookie of the Year, Ja Morant, there was hope and expectation with the Grizzlies.
 Their 2020-21 NBA Championship odds opened at +7500.
 After the markets had some time to adjust, the Grizzlies odds went out to +9000 in mid-November.

 Still got some burning questions about the Memphis Grizzlies?
 Well, we have answered some of the most common questions people have, hopefully you will find the answer you are looking for below!

 Where do the Memphis Grizzlies play?